ON THIS PAGE: You will learn about the different types of treatments doctors use for people with stomach cancer. Use the menu to see other pages.

 If the cancer returns after the original treatment, it is called recurrent cancer.
 It may come back in the same place (called a local recurrence), nearby (regional recurrence), or in another place (distant recurrence).

-If a recurrence happens, a new cycle of testing will begin again to learn as much as possible about it.
+If a recurrence happens, a new cycle of testing will begin to learn as much as possible about it.
 After this testing is done, you and your doctor will talk about the treatment options.
-Often the treatment plan will include the treatments described above such as surgery, chemotherapy, and radiation therapy, but they may be used in a different combination or given at a different pace.
+Often the treatment plan will include the treatments described above such as surgery, chemotherapy, immunotherapy, targeted therapy, and radiation therapy, but they may be used in a different combination or given at a different pace.
 Your doctor may suggest clinical trials that are studying new ways to treat recurrent stomach cancer.
-Whichever treatment plan you choose, palliative care will be important for relieving symptoms and side effects.
+Whichever treatment plan you choose, palliative and supportive care will be important for relieving symptoms and side effects.

 People with recurrent cancer sometimes experience emotions such as disbelief or fear.
 You are encouraged to talk with your health care team about these feelings and ask about support services to help you cope.
 Learn more about dealing with cancer recurrence.